Focquesce/Fcc-Telephone-Number-Validator/README.md

 # Fcc-Telephone-Number-Validator
-Misspelling Validator into Validicator is a true Albert Moment right there
+Misspelling Validator into Validicator is a true Albert Moment right there (not that I did)